SSWConsulting/SSW.Rules.Content/rules/practice-makes-perfect/rule.md

 3. Do a visual audit – play the recording, this time looking at the video only (turn down the volume to zero, so that you can’t hear the audio).

    👀 Check: How is your body language?
-Moving of your hands less/more? (more hand movement means more distraction) Eye contact?
+Moving your hands less/more? (more hand movement means more distraction) Eye contact?
 Posture?
 Are you smiling or do you look stunned?

 4. Use a transcript generator and get your speech printed on paper.
 (Include all the words)